Authorization Rules

 In addition to transaction-specific decisioning logic, velocity limits can be defined to control transaction volume or spend over set periods, helping prevent unauthorized usage and enforce compliance policies.

 To ensure your rules are performing as expected, performance reports provide detailed insights into approval and decline rates, with specific transaction examples.
-Reports are delivered asynchronously via webhook, helping you continuously optimize your rule configurations.
+Reports are computed daily and can be retrieved immediately at any time, helping you continuously optimize your rule configurations.

 Authorization Rules also integrate seamlessly with Lithic’s Authorization Stream Access (ASA), enabling businesses to handle more complex decision-making through a combination of Lithic-hosted rules and custom ASA logic.